bpcmusic/telex/README.md

 Several additional libraries are included in the project due to the Arduino IDE's wonderful linking capabilities.

 	IMPORTANT: overclock your Teensy to 120 MHz in the IDE

+### Critical Startup Optimization for Compilation

+If you want your TELEX to be ready when your Teletype has booted and is sending out the `I` script for the program that it is loading at startup, you need to make a change to the Teensy file "pins_teensy.c" in your Arduino hardware folder.
+For my mac, this is inside of the Arduino application package in:

+`Contents\Java\hardware\teensy\avr\cores\teensy3\pins_teensy.c`

+Line 585 has the value `delay(400)`; reduce this to an amount of delay that is appropriate for you needed startup time.
+For the official firmware, we set this to `delay(175)` which should be more than enough to beat the fast-loading, 2.0 firmware to the ready.

+For now, we edit this in-place.
+I know.
+We shuddered too.
+But, that seems to be the best way to make the change.
+Remember, you need to change it back for any other Arduino compilation you plan to do as it may have the device ready before all of your related components are - including the Teensy's USB interface.

 ## TELEX Command Reference